 How well do we instil a sense of belonging and place for children, families/whānau and ourselves?

 How effectively does the learning environment express and display visually the values and philosophy of our infant and toddler setting?

 How well do we ensure that each infant or toddler learns and grows in a trusting environment that embraces diversity and inclusiveness?

 What is the learning that is valued in this setting?
 How are we ensuring that all infants and toddlers have fair and equitable opportunities to achieve this?

 How do we carefully plan for, and document infants and toddlers’ learning with their family/whānau's best interest at heart?

 Early learning leaders are responsible for providing guidance and support for infants, toddlers, and their families/whānau entering a setting.
 This responsibility requires qualities of grace, humility, and respect.
 Leaders play a pivotal role in the following:

-ensuring that robust settling and transitioning policies and procedures are created and maintained to minimize the stress for children, whānau, and kaiako during these crucial stages
+- ensuring that robust settling and transitioning policies and procedures are created and maintained to minimise the stress for children, whānau, and kaiako during these crucial stages

 Empowerment – Whakamana

 The principle of whakamana emphasises the importance of children experiencing a curriculum that enhances their mana and supports them to enhance the mana of others.